Overview of electronic signature law and its legality in Germany

 According to eIDAS regulations, there are three different types of electronic signatures.
 A standard electronic signature (SES) is a signature that is typed or scanned.
 With this type of signature, there’s no obvious proof of who signed the document.

-An authentic electronic signature (AES) and qualified electronic signature (QES) are both trustworthy signatures.
+An advanced electronic signature (AES) and qualified electronic signature (QES) are both trustworthy signatures.
 According to eIDAS, a QES is legally recognized as being the same as a handwritten signature.
 But the regulations also state that eSignatures can’t be held inadmissible in court simply for failing to meet the standards of a QES.

 When are electronic signatures allowed?